 Application Guidelines

-As a prospective student, you are required to apply first using the state application system, ApplyTexas.
+Future graduate students must first apply to the Graduate School at UT Austin to be considered as an applicant to a College of Education graduate program.
 Here, you will input your biographical information, resume/CV, statement of purpose, transcripts and letters of recommendation.
 We strongly encourage you to start this process well in advance of the deadline to allow us enough time to process your information.

 NOTE: Those applying to the STEM Education program should select STEM Education (32800) for your major.